 Proof of work secures the Bitcoin network by verifying and adding new transactions to the blockchain through complex mathematical problem-solving, called mining.
 Miners compete to solve the problem first and create a new block, earning a reward in Bitcoins.
 This helps secure the network and maintain its security and validity.

-Proof of work is a crucial aspect of the Bitcoin network.
+Proof of work is a fundamental aspect of the Bitcoin network.
 It’s one of the main ways that the network is able to maintain its security and integrity.

 What is the Bitcoin blockchain?